DenisLavrenyuk/HillelTest/test.md

 test
-new info 1 mac test
+new info 2 windows test